weiweitop/documentation/_posts/2020-09-06-prod-enhancements.md

 Now, on the Common >> Company Records menu, users can view the company records of the company they have logged into.
 The client requires that the users should be able to view the company records data of all the companies in the database regardless of the company they have logged into.
 For this, user can now configure the Custom Reports in the following manner:

-*   A few Stored procedures need to be executed in the HR Works DB.
+*   A few Stored procedures need to be executed in the HROn DB.
 Separate SPs are created for every item on the Company Records menu.
 Only when you execute the SP meant for an item, the respective view will be available for selection in the **Report Source** dropdown field on the **Custom Report Designer** screen.

 *   On the **Administration >> System Management >> Custom Report Designer** screen, a new report will be created by selecting appropriate values from the **Report Source** field.
-The values that you select here appear as result of executing the respective Stored Procedure in the HR Works DB.
+The values that you select here appear as result of executing the respective Stored Procedure in the HROn DB.
     ![](images/prod-enhance-image47.png)

 *   From the Custom Reports Module dropdown field, select the module in which you want to have the **Custom Reports** menu appear.